jiargei/libevent-book/Ref6a-advanced-bufferevents.md

 # Bufferevents: advanced topics

 This chapter describes some advanced features of Libevent's bufferevent implementation that aren't necessary for typical uses.
-If you're just learning how to use bufferevents, you should skip this chapter for now and go on to read link:Ref7_evbuffer.html[the evbuffer chapter].
+If you're just learning how to use bufferevents, you should skip this chapter for now and go on to read l[the evbuffer chapter](Ref7-evbuffer.md).

 ## Paired bufferevents